Julie is global editor at Pioneers Post and a freelance writer and editor.

 Julie trained as a magazine journalist at Cardiff University, following a degree in social and cultural studies from Nottingham University.
-She works on projects which do good – recently she's edited a book for foster carers and contributed to a publication for GPs to inspire positive changes in the health service.
+She works on projects which do good – recently she's edited magazines for young people in foster care and created a regular online publication to support charity leaders.
 Her clients include not only social enterprises and charities but also private companies and government departments whose work is embedded in positive social values.

-She lives in a small off-grid house on a hillside in Catalunya, working on equipment which is mostly powered by the sun and the wind.
+She lives in a small off-grid house on a hillside in Catalunya and is mostly solar-powered.

 Seven days of activities surrounding the Social Enterprise World Forum 2019 began on Sunday when Youth Week launched in a blaze of energy.
 An academic symposium and policy forum also took place before the main event kicks off today.

 The British Council and Social Enterprise UK are supporting people from 15 UK social enterprises to attend next week's Social Enterprise World Forum in Addis Ababa, helping increase the diversity of attendees.